-Use Sign Standards

-COMMERCIAL USES

-ommercial Recreation and Assembly, Food and Beverages, General Retail Sales and

-Services, Lodging, Medical

-Commercial agriculture, One (1) wall identification sign not exceeding sixteen (16) sq. ft.
-Maximum height

-commercial recreation of twenty (20) ft. or top of wall, whichever is less.
-On a corner lot, two (2) such

-and assembly, food and signs per building.

-beverages, general retail

-sales and services,

-lodging, medical facilities,

-and office uses on a lot

-less than 20,000 sq. ft.,

-except as noted below

-Commercial agriculture, One (1) wall identification sign not exceeding sixteen (16) sq. ft.
-Maximum height

-commercial recreation of twenty (20) ft. or top of wall, whichever is less.
-On a corner lot, two (2) such

-and assembly, food and signs per building.
-In addition, one (1) monument sign not exceeding sixteen (16)

-beverages, general retail sq. ft. in area and six (6) ft. in height.
-Either the wall sign or the monument sign ,

-sales and services, but not both, may be illuminated.

-lodging, medical facilities,

-and office uses on a lot of

-20,000 sq. ft. or more,

-except as noted below

-Bed and breakfast home One (1) nonilluminated, flat wall identification sign not exceeding four (4) sq. ft.

-Hospitality residence Maximum height of twenty (20) ft. or top of wall, whichever is less.
-On a corner lot,

-. , two (2) such signs.
+Use Sign Standards COMMERCIAL USES Commercial Agriculture, Commercial Recreation and Assembly, Food and Beverages, General Retail Sales and Services, Lodging, Medical Facilities, and Office Commercial agriculture, commercial recreation and assembly, food and beverages, general retail sales and services, lodging, medical facilities, and office uses on a lot less than 20,000 sq. ft., except as noted below One (1) wall identification sign not exceeding sixteen (16) sq. ft.
+Maximum height of twenty (20) ft. or top of wall, whichever is less.
+On a corner lot, two (2) such signs per building.
+Commercial agriculture, commercial recreation and assembly, food and beverages, general retail sales and services, lodging, medical facilities, and office uses on a lot of 20,000 sq. ft. or more, except as noted below One (1) wall identification sign not exceeding sixteen (16) sq. ft.
+Maximum height of twenty (20) ft. or top of wall, whichever is less.
+On a corner lot, two (2) such signs per building.
+In addition, one (1) monument sign1 not exceeding sixteen (16) sq. ft. in area and six (6) ft. in height.
+Either the wall sign or the monument sign1, but not both, may be illuminated.
+Bed and breakfast home Hospitality residence One (1) nonilluminated, flat wall identification sign not exceeding four (4) sq. ft.
+Maximum height of twenty (20) ft. or top of wall, whichever is less.
+On a corner lot, two (2) such signs.
 Market Garden One (1) nonilluminated identification sign not exceeding eight (8) sq. ft.
-Maximum

-height of six (6) ft.

-Planned Unit As approved by CUP

-Development

-INSTITUTIONAL AND CIVIC USES

-Community Services, Educ ational Facilities, Parks and Public Open Spaces, Recreational Facilities, and Social

-and Cultural Assembly

-Community services, One (1) nonilluminated, flat wall identification sign not exceeding sixteen (16) sq.
+Maximum height of six (6) ft.
+Planned Unit As approved by CUP Development INSTITUTIONAL AND CIVIC USES Community Services, Educa and Cultural Assembly ational Facilities, Parks and Public Open Spaces, Recreational Facilities, and Social Community services, educational facilities, parks and public open spaces, recreational facilities, and social and cultural assembly uses, on a lot less than 20,000 sq. ft. except as noted below.
+One (1) nonilluminated, flat wall identification sign not exceeding sixteen (16) sq. ft.

-educational facilities, ft.
 Maximum height of twenty (20) ft. or top of wall, whichever is less.
-On a corner

-parks and public open lot, two (2) such signs per building.

-spaces, recreational

-facilities, and social and

-cultural assembly uses,

-on a lot less than 20,000

-sq. ft. except as noted

-below.

-Community services, One (1) wall identification sign not exceeding sixteen (16) sq. ft.
-Maximum height

-educational facilities, of twenty (20) ft. or top of wall, whichever is less.
-On a corner lot, two (2) such

-parks and public open signs per building.
-In addition, one (1) monument sign not exceeding sixteen (16)

-spaces, recreational sq. ft. in area and six (6) ft. in height.
-Either the wall sign or the monument sign ,

-but not both, may be illuminated.
+On a corner lot, two (2) such signs per building.
+Community services, educational facilities, parks and public open spaces, recreational facilities, and social and cultural assembly uses on a lot of 20,000 sq. ft. or more, except as noted below.
+One (1) wall identification sign not exceeding sixteen (16) sq. ft.
+Maximum height of twenty (20) ft. or top of wall, whichever is less.
+On a corner lot, two (2) such signs per building.
+In addition, one (1) monument sign1 not exceeding sixteen (16) sq. ft. in area and six (6) ft. in height.
+Either the wall sign or the monument sign1, but not both, may be illuminated.

-facilities, and social and , ,

--

-facilities, and social and

-facilities, and social and cultural assembly uses on